 In this edition of our yacht sales webinar, the Navigare team discusses tax planning for yacht buyers looking to place their yacht in charter with Giselle Alexander.
 Giselle Alexander is a Certified Tax Law Specialist, a CPA, and holds a Masters in Law in Taxation.
 After transferring from a Big-4 accounting firm, she transitioned into tax controversy.
-As a member of the prevailing legal team for the landmark case, Kline vs Commissioner, Giselle Alexander is at the cutting edge of the IRS rules for the business of placing yacht in charter fleet and running an active business.
+As a member of the prevailing legal team for the landmark case, Kline vs Commissioner, Giselle Alexander is at the cutting edge of the IRS rules for the business of placing yachts in a charter fleet and running an active business.
 Listen in to hear her recommendations and hear her answer to your most common questions!

 While we point out and discuss the possible merits and challenges associated with the tax implications of owning a yacht, this is not intended to provide tax advice, as only a professional accountant or financial advisor acting in a fiduciary capacity should advise you.
-If you are looking for a reputable CPA to assist your with your decisions surrounding a yacht purchase or making your boat available for charter, please contact Navigare Yachting and we will share several recommendations with you.
+If you are looking for a reputable CPA to assist you with your decisions surrounding a yacht purchase or making your boat available for charter, please contact Navigare Yachting and we will share several recommendations with you.

 What is active yacht ownership?

-- The ability and intent to make a profit (this is called “hobby loss rule”, explained below)
+- The ability and intent to make a profit (this is called the “hobby loss rule”, explained below)

-- The owner must perform at least 100 hours of work on the business each year, and more than any other one person related to the yacht’s activity (for purposes of the 100-hour test, a taxpayer’s spouse’s participating in the activity is also treated as participation by the taxpayer).
+- The owner must perform at least 100 hours of work on the business each year, and more than any other person related to the yacht’s activity (for purposes of the 100-hour test, a taxpayer’s spouse’s participating in the activity is also treated as participation by the taxpayer).

 Such hours of work constitute “material participation” in your business and may include: